Wonders of Ulva

 Creative Commons image.
 Geograph Project.
 Richard Webb

 Gometra lies immediately west of Ulva and is connected to it by a small bridge and a tidal ford.
 The two islands are frequently linked due to their close proximity and shared history.
-A rugged 8-mile trek from the Ulva ferry leads to Gometra, a small island community of three households committed to a low-impact lifestyle: with no mains electricity, shops, or broadband.
+A rugged 8-mile walk from the Ulva ferry leads to Gometra, a small island community of three households committed to a low-impact lifestyle: with no mains electricity, shops, or broadband.

 gometra.org

-The Route From Oban, take the ferry to Mull.
+From Oban, take the ferry to Mull.
 Drive 45 minutes from Craignure along the single-track road flanking Loch na Keal to reach the Ulva Ferry.

-The Arrival Vehicles are not permitted on Ulva; parking is available on the Mull mainland.
+Vehicles are not permitted on Ulva; parking is available on the Mull mainland.

-The Crossing The passenger ferry operates on demand for the three-minute journey.
+The passenger ferry operates on demand for the three-minute journey.
 Flip the wooden sign at the jetty to red to signal the ferryman.

 CalMac Ferries